 We invite you to follow our journey on social media!

 PEOPLE OF HOPE Casamance

 Condrik is a biodiversity and conservation project developed by Master's students in Marine Biology at the University of La Laguna.
 As part of Condrik, the students explore the situation of sharks and rays to promote their protection and create a network of alliances focused on this conservation goal.
-In Senegal, Antonio Sabuco Blaya is going to continue the work of Condrik in shark conservation.
+In Senegal, Antonio Sabuco Blaya continued the work of Condrik in shark conservation.
 Sabu has a degree in Biology from the University of Alicante and has carried out several citizen awareness projects related to environmental and marine ecology.
-In addition, he has volunteered in projects on the census of biodiversity in marine protected areas in the Azores and the Mediterranean.
+In addition, he has volunteered for projects on the census of biodiversity in marine protected areas in the Azores and the Mediterranean.
 Further, he conducted training in shark identification and monitoring.

 We are excited about the collaboration with the local and well-established social project ‘Cabarete Sostenible’ in the Dominican Republic.
 Cabarete Sosteinible is a Dominican Non-profit Organization that started in 2020 as a coalition of NGOs, community leaders, food providers, and volunteers